kzmijews/8bit-comp/doc/hw-arch-spec.md

 ### 2.2 Stepping mode
 Stepping mode is usefull for debugging purposes.
-It's necessary to be able to trigger a single clock signal to debug code execution of single command processed by ALU (Arthmeric and Logical Unit) of CPU (Central Processing Unit).
-Single pulse can be easily triggered by switch button added between Vcc and GND however it may lead to multiple pulses triggered by bouncing switch connectors during the button push.
+It's necessary to be able to trigger a single clock signal to debug code execution of single instruction processed by ALU (Arthmeric and Logical Unit) of CPU (Central Processing Unit).
+Single pulse can be easily triggered by switch button added between Vcc and GND however it may lead to multiple pulses triggered by bouncing connectors of the switch during the button push.
 It was shown on figure below, where single button push has tiggered two pulses:

 <div>
     <p align="center" width="100%">